 The Lord is God’s Wind.

 Whatever else that says, it surely speaks to us of the incredible Force which is the Spirit of God in this world.
 A Resource for believers beyond all measure.
 God’s Strength for our weakness.
 His sight for our blindness.
 His supply for our need.

-Some years ago, I was on a plane flying to New York City when the captain came on the intercom.
+Once when I was flying to New York City the captain came on the intercom.
 “Folks,” he said, “I thought you’d be interested in knowing that we have a tailwind of 200 knots.
 This means that instead of flying along at 500 miles an hour, we’re doing something over 700.”